FrankYiquan/frank-baseLineResults/README.md

         - You can change the parameter when calling lambda express API in `main.ts`
             ```ts
             // these are the default values in blacklight-lambda
-            // one tradeoff is that we no longer able to set the numPages, which use default value of 1 in blacklight-lambda
+            // numPages: use default value of 1 in blacklight-lambda
             {
                 device: "mobile",
                 location: "us-oh",
                 force: false
             }
             ```
+        - To change other parameters, do it in [**blacklight-lambda**](https://github.com/the-markup/blacklight-lambda/blob/main/src-api-lambda/api.js)

     2. Paste the Lambda Express API URL into `src/config.ts`: